416e64726579/Wallarm-API-to-ELK/README.md

 WALLARM_SECRET
 ```

-If both sets presented the script will use UUID/SECRET to authenticate in a cloud.
+If both sets presented, the script use UUID/SECRET to authenticate in the cloud.

 Otherwise, interactive mode is on.